Misfit-138/Sauengard/README.md

-> SAUENGARD is an old-school text adventure inspired by 8-bit games from the 1970's and 1980's such as Infocom's Zork series and Telengard by Daniel Lawrence.
-It also draws from fond memories of Milton Bradley's Dark Tower, and my limited exposure to 'Advanced Dungeons and Dragons'.
+> SAUENGARD is an old-school text adventure inspired by 8-bit games from the 1970's and 1980's such as Infocom's Zork series and Telengard by Daniel Lawrence as well as Milton Bradley's brilliant Dark Tower table-top electronic board game.
+The core mechanics derive heavily from the d20 system.
-It is a text-driven adventure RPG with a sophisticated leveling system, battle mechanics and character creation/leveling.
+It is a text-driven adventure RPG with a fun and sophisticated battle system, character creation, and leveling.

 ## Development: